 Jean-Luc grew up on the family’s dairy farm, which happened to have a few vineyard parcels on the side whose harvest was sold to the local co-op.
 After enology school, he established Domaine Jean-Luc Mouillard in 1991, renting several parcels and planting several others.
 Today he farms twenty-five acres of vines in three appellations: Côtes du Jura, L’Etoile, and Château-Chalon.
 The bulk of the vines are in the AOC of Côtes du Jura for Chardonnay, Pinot Noir, Poulsard and Trousseau.
 The farming ethic is one of lutte raisonnée, or pragmatically sustainable.
 No herbicides or pesticides or chemical fertilizers are employed.

 In 1997 Jean-Luc moved north from Nevy-sur-Seille to the village of Mantry upon buying a sixteenth-century house that originally served as a stagecoach stop.
 The motivation was the building’s stone cellar, an arched underground affair that became a place of beauty once Jean-Luc stripped off all of the stucco that had been applied to the stone at a later date.
 Here is where he ages wine in barrel.
 In 2005 he constructed a one-story building across the street for his fermentations, and in 2014 he built a facility to house a bottling line and to store bottled wine.

 Thus, through dint of focus and hard work, Jean-Luc has created a serious artisan domain that produces up to 35,000 bottles per year.
 His wife Annie helps him and their son Mathieu recently completed his enology studies.
-He worked at his father’s side for the 2016 season, then in 2017 accepted an internship at Pierre Gaillard’s domain in Faugères in 2017, and in 2018 returned to the family domain to work full-time with his parents.
+He worked at his father’s side for the 2016 season, did an internship at Pierre Gaillard’s domain in Faugères in 2017, and in 2018 returned to the family domain to work full-time with his parents.